Foolafroos/Local-LLM-Autogen-and-simple-Streamlit/README.md

-µµ Will update and implement Langchain in a further update + write a proper description and tutorial on ''how to'' from A to Z.
+** Will update and implement Langchain in a further update + write a proper description and tutorial on ''how to'' from A to Z.
 Special thank to Microsoft for providing such a tool and to Rhese for his help <3

 "# Autogen-and-simple-Streamlit"